PayString/rfcs/src/spec/payid-discovery.md

        resource=payid%3Aalice%24example.com

 ### Step 2: Query PayID Discovery URL
-  A Webfinger query MUST be performed against the PayID Disovery URL, as described in section 4.2 of Webfinger.
+  A Webfinger query MUST be performed against the PayID Discovery URL, as described in section 4.2 of Webfinger.

   In response, the WebFinger resource returns a JSON Resource Descriptor (JRD)